intel/ittapi/src/ittnotify_refcol/README.md

 This is a reference implementation of the ITT API _dynamic part_ that performs tracing data from ITT API functions calls to log files.

-To use this solution it is requered to build it like a shared library and add full library path to the `INTEL_LIBITTNOTIFY64/INTEL_LIBITTNOTIFY32` environment variable:
+To use this solution it is required to build it like a shared library and add full library path to the `INTEL_LIBITTNOTIFY64/INTEL_LIBITTNOTIFY32` environment variable:

 **On Linux**